cesar-bravo-m/VisualNovelCompanion/README.md

 # Visual Novel Companion (VNC)

-Learn your target languge by reading visual novels
+Learn your target language by reading visual novels.
+Translate dialog, extract vocabulary, export it to Anki or review it in-app with context.

 ## Translation